Treatment for Your Dog’s Bleeding Anus: Home Remedies and Medical Options

 Trauma (foreign material)

 Dogs love to eat stuff they shouldn’t.
-Puppies especially enjoy putting whatever they find in their mouths to figure out if it’s tasty or edible.
-Sometimes dogs swallow non-digestible things without their parents noticing and end up passing them out in their poop.
+Puppies especiallyopens in a new tab enjoy putting whatever they find in their mouths to figure out if it’s tasty and fun to chew.
+Sometimes, dogs swallow these non-digestible things without their parents noticing.
+If it doesn’t get stuck in their intestines along the way, these objects will eventually be excreted in their poop.
 These objects can scrape things up as they make their way through the intestines and out of the anus.
-Small bits of chewed plastic with jagged edges are especially bad about getting caught right at the anus and causing bleeding and pain.
+Small bits of chewed plastic with jagged edges and sharp pieces of bones are especially traumatic, causing bleeding and pain.

 Anal gland abscess

-Those pesky scent glands around the anus can develop clogged ducts that lead to a blockage.
-Blockage of these ducts can lead to infection and abscess formationopens in a new tab.
-This appears as a very angry-looking swelling of one side of the perianal area.
-Left untreated, this swelling will eventually rupture and leak a foul-smelling, bloody fluid.
+Those pesky scent glandsopens in a new tab around the anus can develop clogged ducts that lead to a blockage.
+Blockage of these ducts can lead to infection and abscess formation.
+This appears as a very angry-looking swelling on one side of the perianal area.
+It is extremely painful, and left untreated, this swelling will eventually rupture and leak a foul-smelling fluid containing blood and pus.

 Perianal fistulas